Tangshii/Hermes-messenger/README.md

-#Hike Messenger is an Android Messaging Application developed by the students of Group 2 as a part of Mobile Application Development Course.
+#Hermes messenger is an Android Messaging Application developed by the students of Group 2 as a part of Mobile Application Development Course.

 Major features (unique/key)
 1. Google signin/login